Heat Shrink Tubing

-Heat shrink tubing is manufactured in polyolefin material more often than not.
-There are tubing products designed with higher temperature ratings and without shrinking abilities, but polyolefin is standard.
-Standard sizes are 2:1, 3:1 and 4:1 in flexible and adhesive options.
-Adhesive lined tubing uses glue on the inner layer that melts as heat is applied to make a more secure connection once it dries.
-Our tubing products are listed online for sale with multiple colors to choose from.
+Tubing is also available in flexible and adhesive options.
+Flexible tubing is used on wires that need to bend, and adhesive-lined tubing uses glue on the inner layer that melts as heat is applied to make a more secure connection once it dries.
+Our heat shrink tubing products for sale online come in multiple colors to choose from.

 Everything You Need to Know About Heat Shrink Tubing

 Are you aware that there are instances where a fire is often caused by a house’s faulty wiring system?
 These are instances where the electrical wires often get exposed to extreme heat or become prone to abrasions or short circuits.
 These accidents would have been prevented if heat shrink tubing was used to protect the electrical wires from exposure.